-Creamcake, this is the third instalment of “<Interrupted = “Cyfem and Queer>”, an experimental symposium dedicated to opening up the conversation surrounding digital space.
+Presented by Creamcake, this is the third installment of “<Interrupted = “Cyfem and Queer>”, an experimental symposium dedicated to opening up the conversation surrounding digital space.
 It seeks to establish itself as “a place for reflection and action at the intersection of media, technology, gender and sexuality, the event aims to formulate strategies for queering the blurred line between science, music and art.”
 The daytime program features interdisciplinary approaches to cyberfeminism, presented through workshops, lectures, and participatory performances.
 Check out the full program and presenter bios right here!

 Saturday, August 10th, 23:59

 OHM, Köpernicker Straße 70, Kreuzberg The day melts into night at OHM where the dance floor is a stage for learning, speculating, getting delightfully lost and found again.
 Tickets will be available at the door.

 Saturday, August 17th 22:00

 Kantine am Berghain, am Wriezener Bahnhof, Friedrichshain